arangodb/velocypack/VelocyPack.md

 Similarly with type 0x0c and 2-byte offsets, byte length and number of subvalues, or with type 0x0e and 8-byte numbers.

-Note that it is not recommended to encode short arrays with too long index tables.
+Note that it is not recommended to encode short objects with too long index tables.

 ### Special compact objects